evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 <br />
 You can choose two seat types for the second row in the Porsche Taycan.

-The standard option is two integrated seats in the second row.The following functionalities are available on this option.
+The standard option is two integrated seats in the second row.
+The following functionalities are available on this option.

  - heating (optional)
  - integrated headrest